Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    addresses.
 (For example, a specific IPv6 source address seen on the public Internet is less likely than an IPv4 address to originate behind an address sharing scheme.)
-However, for both IPv4 and IPv6 addresses, it is important to note that source addresses are propagated with queries and comprise metadata about the host, user, or application that originated them.
+However, for both IPv4 and IPv6 addresses, it is important to note that source addresses are propagated with queries via EDNS(0) Client subnet and comprise metadata about the host, user, or application that originated them.

 ### Data in the DNS Payload